-This page has a list of frequently asked questions I have received about the marijuana/cannabis industry.
-More questions are always welcome.
-Last updated: May 17, 2018.
+This page addresses some basic definitions and questions about the marijuana/cannabis industry.
+More questions and suggestions are always welcome!
+Last updated: October 3, 2022.

 Q: Can I enroll in your Business of Marijuana class?

 A: Unfortunately, not at the moment!
 I left the University of Denver after the Spring 2019 quarter and am now a faculty member at the McIntire School of Commerce, University of Virginia.
 I am not yet scheduled to teach a similar course at UVA but am hopefully it will be available in an upcoming semester.
 In the meantime, I am available to assist with educational programs at other universities, professional associations and industry conferences.
 Please email me at pseaborn (at) virginia.edu if you would like more information about any of these options.

 Q: How can I get a job in the marijuana/cannabis industry?